 Recipe Variations

-- Add some bourbon: The alcohol will cook off in the slow cooker but will add a delicious aromatic flavour.
+- Add some bourbon: The alcohol will cook off in the slow cooker but will add a delicious aromatic flavor.

 - Use more pineapple: If you want more of a pineapple glaze, replace the orange juice with pineapple juice.